 To temper or to not to temper, that is the question.
 Tempering homemade white chocolates requires raising and lowering the temperature of the melted chocolate in ways that impacts the fats.
 This can create a glossier finish to the chocolate and makes it snap when you bite into it or break it into pieces.

 I tried it both ways with this DIY white chocolate and I personally found that not tempering the chocolate was fine.
 Of course, most of what I’m doing with my vegan white chocolate is using it as a coating for other desserts or adding the chips into some other dessert, like these chocolate energy bites or vegan chocolate chip cookies.
 If you prefer a chocolate bar, you may want to temper the chocolate.

 To Temper White Chocolate

 There’s a technical explanation of what happens to the fats at various temperatures when melting cocoa butter.
 To save you the details of all this, here is what you’ll need to do after combining the melted cocoa butter with the powdered sugar ingredients.
-I find using a double boiler and a candy thermometer are necessary to temper chocolate.
+I find using a double boiler and a candy thermometer is necessary to temper chocolate.

 - Place the container in the fridge for several minutes, removing it regularly to stir and check the temperature until it drops down to 79°F.